ngscheurich/dromad-vim/README.md

 # Dromad

-Dromad is a Vim colorscheme that uses the palette of the excellent science fantasy roguelike [Caves of Qud].
+Dromad is a Vim colorscheme that uses color the palette of the excellent science fantasy roguelike [Caves of Qud].

 ![Dromad screenshot](https://github.com/ngscheurich/dromad-vim/raw/master/screenshot.png)